jsailo/notes/docs/docusaurus-tutorials/cloning-from-github.md

     ```
 5. Change to the docusaurus directory.

-5. Initialize your git on the folder
+5. Initialize git on the folder and add, commit, and push the files to your Github repository.

     ```bash
     git init